planetabhi/figma-variables/README.md

 ```

 ### Visualizing the Overall Variables
-Below is a tree string that visualizes the overall structure of the variables:
+Below is a tree string that visualizes the overall structure of the variables in Figma:

 ```
 .